mkbredem/aap_tfc_workshop/2.2-cred/README.md

 * Click **Create inventory** button

 ### 9. Add "Mock Dynamic Inventory Source"
-Now for the Dynamic Inventory Cource, that would sync after provisioning and before configuration.
+Now for the dynamic inventory source that would sync after provisioning and before configuration.

 * Go to “Sources” (tab) of **Mock Dynamic Inventory** → Click **“Create Source”**.
 Fill in the form: